 Patrol officers respond to all calls for service from the community.
 Some of the situations handled daily by patrol officers are: traffic collisions, disturbances, domestic violence incidents, crime reports and checking out suspicious persons and vehicles.
 Patrol Officers are also responsible for traffic enforcement and preventative policing.
 As part of a new program by the Chief of Police, all sworn officers are assigned a school in the city where they do frequent check-ins with the students and staff members.

 The Detective Bureau investigates a wide range of crimes, including crimes against persons, burglary, fraud, identity theft, narcotics violations, juvenile offenses, and a host of others.
 The Detective Bureau conducts follow-up investigations and prepares cases for court prosecutors to deliver justice to crime victims.
 The Special Enforcement Team (SET), which focuses on operations such as vice, narcotics, gangs, and surveillance, is also under the Detective Bureau.

 School Community Engagement Team (SCET)

 The SCET unit will be comprised of a full-time SGPD Officer, the department’s Community Engagement Officer, and a Police Assistant.
 The SCET objective will be to support the SGUSD and GSD in their pursuit of educating our children in a safe and engaging environment.
-SCET will also work to enhance the quality-of-life of the greater San Gabriel community by proactively addressing important concerns and problems as identified by our school district partners, SGPD administration, and the community-at-large.
+SCET will also work to enhance the quality of life of the San Gabriel community by proactively addressing important concerns and problems as identified by our school district partners, SGPD administration, and the community at large.

 Mental Evaluation Team (MET)